Glastonbury Public Schools

 Plans A, B, and C

-Gideon and Smith Middle School Classes.
-Gideon and Smith “teams” will stay together.
-A unified electives model will be offered to team cohorts—for example, at Smith Middle School the teams will rotate together through units where all students experience all the electives.
-P.E. classes will be held outside (weather permitting).
-Ensemble band and chorus classes will be scheduled by cohort and/or held outside or in alternate venues.
+Gideon (Grade 6) and Smith Middle School Classes.
+Gideon Welles and Smith Middle School will operate under their traditional schedule including electives/specials.
+P.E. classes will be held outside, weather permitting.
+Ensemble chorus, band, and orchestra classes will be scheduled by cohort and/or held outside or in alternate venues.
 Meals will be served by teams in the cafeteria and gymnasium (and possibly library) to maximize spacing.
 Drinking fountains will be closed.
 Students are asked to bring water bottles from home.
 Water filling stations (for buildings that have them) will be open.
 The movement of students and hallway traffic will be organized to maximize distancing when possible.
 Students will be able to access lockers.
 Optional before and after-school activities will take place with all health and social distancing practices in place.

 Transportation, Drop-Off, Pick-Up, School Visitors

 Parents should expect a change of traffic patterns and scheduling for parent drop offs and pick ups at each school.
 More information will come from your child’s school.

-Cleaning, Sanitizing, Ventilation, and Staff Protective Equipment
+Cleaning, Sanitizing, and Ventilation

 Ventilation.
-We will increase the circulation of fresh, outside air and air filtration as appropriate for each type/size of school space.
+We will continue to increase the circulation of fresh, outside air and air filtration as appropriate for each type/size of school space.
 We will use the highest filtration levels allowable within our air handlers.
 This includes the use of increased outside air and filtration for air conditioning in the fall and heating when the weather turns colder.

 Illness Protocols, Testing, and Quarantines